torbsd/torbsd.github.io/relay-guides.md

 # __TDP__ FreeBSD & OpenBSD Guides for Tor Relays #

 ## THESE ARE PRELIMINARY WORKS AT THE EARLY STAGE.
-ANONYMITY IS NOT A GAME, SO PLEASE DO NOT JUST ASSUME THESE GUIDES ARE FINE AS-IS. ##
+ANONYMITY IS NOT A GAME, SO PLEASE DO NOT JUST ASSUME THESE GUIDES ARE FINE AS-IS.
+YOU HAVE BEEN WARNED. ##

 __TDP__ is creating two guides to building and configuring Tor relays for FreeBSD and OpenBSD.